Skip to content

 Through lived experience of neurodivergence, he understands how easily systems can become overwhelming or inaccessible.
 As a result, his approach prioritises clarity, practicality, and thoughtful design.

-Along side reviewing layouts and user experience, he sense checks tools and processes as they evolve.
+Moreover, alongside reviewing layouts and user experience, he sense checks tools and processes as they evolve.
 This ensures the platform remains manageable, inclusive, and sustainable for both providers and users.

-His work focuses on building strong foundations, solving problems clearly, and helping the Hub grow in a way that protects its long term stability.
+Furthermore, His work focuses on building strong foundations, solving problems clearly, and helping the Hub grow in a way that protects its long term stability.

 Daniel from Inclusion Support Hub